antistereov/singularity-core/docs/docs/guides/auth/geolocation.md

 @Service
 class CoolService(private val geolocationService: GeolocationService) {

-    suspend fun locationSpecific(exchange: ServerWebExchange): CoolStuff {

     /**
-         * This will throw a GeolocationException if the location cannot be resolved.
+     * This method returns geolocation-specific responses if the current location can be identified.
-         * This is the case if your IP address is a local address, for example.
      */
-        val location = geoLocationService.getLocation(exchange.request)

-        return CoolStuff.byLocation(location)
-    }

-    suspend fun locationSpecificDefault(exchange: ServerWebExchange): CoolStuff {
+    suspend fun locationSpecific(exchange: ServerWebExchange): CoolStuff {

         /**
-         * This will return null and log a warning instead of throwing an exception.
+         * This will return the geolocation if it can be resolved.
          */
-        val location = geoLocationService.getLocationOrNull(exchange.request)
+        val location = geoLocationService.getLocationOrNull(exchange)
             ?: return CoolStuff.forEveryone()

         return CoolStuff.byLocation(location)